 To be honest, until I started working with Further My Future, I didn’t know this either.
 Schools and colleges drum UCAS into your head so often that you practically end up dreaming of the word.
-But, today, I'm here to tell you all about the wonderful degree apprenticeships, so you can learn for yourself!
+But, today, I'm here to tell you all about the wonderful things that are degree apprenticeships, so you can learn for yourself!

 Why are they amazing?

 Obviously, you get a Bachelors or Masters degree with them - a very respected qualification!